 Comment: While we could justify human rights imperialism by invoking the objective moral value of maximizing universal well-being, we must take into account that an external imposition of moral principles decreases people’s felt sense of freedom and thus their well-being.
 In my opinion, an intercultural dialog that motivates an internal critique of inhumane practices is the best solution to avoid both moral relativism and moral imperialism—it replaces hostile judgment by educating feedback.

 4. Human rights are asocial

-According to the theory of human rights, individuals are abstract entities, deprived of all natural and concrete characteristics, fundamentally isolated from society, and independent of culture, history, and locality.
+According to the theory of human rights (and philosophical theories like contractualism), individuals are abstract entities, deprived of all natural and concrete characteristics, fundamentally isolated from society, and independent of culture, history, and locality.
 This atomistic view of human nature is deeply ideological, abiological, and nonsensical to traditional societies, which prioritize man’s connectedness to his neighbors, his community, and the entire planet.

 While all peoples share the same desire for freedom and happiness, some may have different ways of responding to that desire than others.
 Is this inherently evil or do cultures have the right to be different?
 Do they have, for example, the right to value their cultural identity over individual freedoms?

 Do those who denounce such or such a ‘violation of human rights’ always measure exactly at what point the practice that they criticise can be characteristic of the culture in the midst of which it is observed? (p.
 68)